omarmohsenibus/slist_generic/README.md

 # slist_generic
 Implementation of single linked list generic in c

+this is the [documentation](https://pages.github.com/) of the data structure.

 ### Container
 This is the basic element of the list called node.This node contains the data that can be any type of data and the reference to the next node.
 ```c